 The first point that I establish with atheists is that they are attempting to operate out of their field of expertise when discussing the “God question.”
 Atheists often claim that God is a “crutch” for those that can’t handle life’s difficulties.
 Some atheists such as Richard Dawkins suggest that God is an immoral myth created by mentally disturbed people.
 Atheists deny the existence of a metaphysical realm a priori and that assertion results in their inability to rationally discuss the subject of God.

 I recently wrote1 of atheism that:

-At issue is not that the new atheists won’t admit to the presence of adequate evidence and clear logical reasons for believing that God exists.
+At issue is not that the new atheists won’t admit to the presence of adequate evidence and clear, logical reasons for believing that God exists.
 The primary issue for them is that they do not want to believe that God exists.
-For the atheist, the resultant implications of allowing the “Divine Foot” through the door are unsavory to say the least.
+For the atheist, the resultant implications of allowing the “Divine Foot” in the door are unsavory, to say the least.
 What atheists refuse to understand is that evolutionary theory encroaches on metaphysical matters of importance to Christians and thus have opened wide the doors for God to, in the least, enter the discussion.
 Some examples from evolutionary theory prove this point.
-Evolutionary theory offers a story of origins; and, therefore, the concepts of creation are open to debate by the Christian theist; evolution suggests an origin story for human life, and thus it touches on the Biblical teaching of original sin; evolution also speaks of species and uniqueness and, therefore, touches on the Biblical teaching of the image of God in man.4
+Evolutionary theory offers a story of origins and therefore the concepts of creation are open to debate by the Christian theist; evolution suggests an origin story for human life, and thus it touches on the biblical teaching of original sin; evolution also speaks of species and uniqueness and therefore touches on the biblical teaching of the image of God in man.4

 Finally, the debate between old earth and young earth advocates is not going to go away any time soon.
 One fact that I will point out is that a young earth position does not undermine the testimony of the Scriptures, nor does it detract from the central claims of Christianity and of Jesus Christ.